khancyr/khancyr.github.io/docs/blog/posts/ltemodem_ap.md

 ## Some Words of Caution
 Of course, there are caveats:

-* Performance: These modems aren’t stellar when it comes to signal strength or bandwidth.
+* **Performance**: These modems aren’t stellar when it comes to signal strength or bandwidth.
-* Data Limits: Communication is via AT commands—great for MAVLink, but don’t expect to stream video or send images.
+* **Data** Limits: Communication is via AT commands—great for MAVLink, but don’t expect to stream video or send images.
-* Latency: You won't have control over network latency.
+* **Latency**: You won't have control over network latency.
 This makes LTE connections suitable for ground vehicles or non-critical mission updates, not for FPV or latency-sensitive control.

+!!! warning

     ⚠️ **Important**: Many countries restrict or prohibit LTE-based drone control.
 Always check your local regulations before flying with cellular links!

 ## Future
 These enhancements pave the way for new ArduPilot applications, and we’re excited to see how the community puts them to use.
 If you have a cool demo using these LTE modems, share it—we’d love to see it in action!